Skip to main content

 Final Design Solution

-• Process integration, embedding documentation throughout the design and development cycle
+• Process Integration embedding documentation throughout the design and development cycle

-• AEM-informed constraints integrated into design guidance
+• AEM-Informed Constraints integrated directly into design guidance

-Visual storytelling documentation style for design specification
+Visual storytelling documentation for design specifications.

 Strategic Process Changes

-• Documentation evolved from deliverable to process: Teams treated documentation as an ongoing collaboration rather than a one-time handoff.
+• Documentation evolved from deliverable to process: Teams treated documentation as ongoing collaboration rather than a one-time handoff.

 Quantitative Results